l7mp/stunner/examples/jitsi/README.md

 ## Prerequisites

-The below installation instructions require an operational cluster running a supported version of Kubernetes (>1.22).
-Most hosted or private Kubernetes cluster services will work, but make sure that the cluster comes with a functional load-balancer integration (all major hosted Kubernetes services should support this).
-Otherwise, STUNner will not be able to allocate a public IP address for clients to reach your WebRTC infra.
+The tutorial assumes a fresh STUNner installation; see the STUNner installation and configuration guide.
+Create a namespace called stunner if there is none.
+You need a WebRTC-compatible browser to run this tutorial.
+Basically any modern browser will do; we usually test our WebRTC applications with Firefox and Chrome.

 As a regrettable exception, Minikube is unfortunately not supported for this demo.
 The reason is that [Let's Encrypt certificate issuance is not available with nip.io](https://medium.com/@EmiiKhaos/there-is-no-possibility-that-you-can-get-lets-encrypt-certificate-with-nip-io-7483663e0c1b); late on you will learn more about why this is crucial above.

 ## Setup